QEHS-Networking/WireGuard-on-RPi/README.md

 **Special Thanks**: <a href="https://github.com/QEHS-Networking/WireGuard-on-RPi#special-thanks">Click Here</a>

-Original Resources and Access (summaries and progressions provided below)
+Original Resources and Access (summaries and progressions provided below), <a href="">Click Here</a>

 **Progression of Steps**
-- Why WireGuard, <a href="">Click Here</a>
+- Why WireGuard?, <a href="https://github.com/QEHS-Networking/WireGuard-on-RPi#why-do-we-use-wire-guard-in-mercers-kitchen">Click Here</a>
 -
 <a href="">Click Here</a>

 ---

 # Why do we use Wire-Guard in Mercer's Kitchen

+Summary
+- Able to access all computers through one port, anything with IP Address (includes IP Cameras, etc.)
+- WireGuard is same program on Client or Server side, configurations are different
+- WireGuard is actually very simply ...
+May take a few weeks the first time but afterwards will take 15 minutes to set up a new installation

+---

+# Original Resources and Special Thanks for this contribution
+Last Accessed: 20190425 unless noted below

+No Free Lunch with WiFi and Personal Data: https://www.theguardian.com/business/2019/may/28/spies-with-that-police-can-snoop-on-mcdonalds-and-westfield-wifi-customers
+Accessed 20190530

 ---